rswamidasan/RepData_PeerAssessment1/PA1_template.md

 ## 6     2355 1.0754717    1435
 ```

-The following function is used to format the newly introduced minutes variable into HH:MM for plotting.
+The following function is used to format the newly introduced minutes variable into HH:MM for the plot in Fig 2.

 ```r